-VA operates the nation’s largest integrated health care system with more than 1,500 sites of care, including hospitals, community clinics, community living centers, domiciliaries, readjustment counseling centers, and various other facilities.
+VA operates the nation’s largest integrated health care system with more than 1,700 sites of care, including hospitals, community clinics, community living centers, domiciliaries, Vet Centers, and various other facilities.
 For additional information on VA health care, visit: www.va.gov/health.

 A person who served in the active military, naval, or air service and who was discharged or released under conditions other than dishonorable may qualify for VA health care benefits.
 Reservists and National Guard members may also qualify for VA health care benefits if they were called to active duty (other than for training only) by a Federal order and completed the full period for which they were called or ordered to active duty.

 Minimum Duty Requirements: Veterans who enlisted after Sept.
 7, 1980, or who entered active duty after Oct.
 16, 1981, must have served 24 continuous months or the full period for which they were called to active duty in order to be eligible.
 This minimum duty requirement may not apply to Veterans discharged for hardship, early out or a disability incurred or aggravated in the line of duty.

 For most Veterans, entry into VA health care system begins by applying for enrollment.
 Veterans can now apply and submit their application for enrollment (VA Form 1010EZ), online at http://www.1010ez.med.va.gov/sec/vha/1010ez/.
 If assistance is needed while completing the on-line enrollment form, an online chat representative is available to answer questions Monday – Friday between 8 a.m. and 8 pm EST. Veterans can also enroll by calling 1-877-222-VETS (8387) Monday through Friday, 8 a.m. to 8 p.m.
 ESTS, or at any VA health care facility or VA regional office.
 Once enrolled, Veterans can receive health care at VA health care facilities anywhere in the country.